theolivenbaum/resin/README.md

 Issuing multiple merge operations on a directory will lead to forks becoming merged (in order according to their wall-clock timestamp) and segments becoming truncated.
 Merge and truncate truncate operation wipe away unusable data and lead to increased querying performance and a smaller disk foot-print.

 Merging two forks leads to a single multi-segmented index.

-Writing to a store uncontended yields a single multi-segmented index.

 Issuing a merge operation on a single multi-segmented index results in a unisegmented index.
 If the merge operation was uncontended the store will now have a single branch/single segment index.